bytefish/ODataAuthorization/README.md

 * [https://github.com/OData/WebApiAuthorization](https://github.com/OData/WebApiAuthorization)

 It uses the permissions defined in the [capability annotations] of the OData model to apply authorization policies to an OData service based on `Microsoft.AspNetCore.OData`.
-This is done by adding an OData Policy.
+This is done by adding an OData Policy, when configuring a services Authorization.

 The library has been renamed to `ODataAuthorization` to avoid being mistaken as an official Microsoft package.
 As of version `2.0` the APIs differ greatly, so please read carefully when updating this dependency.